slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 qdhcp-5d90176f-d6e4-461e-94c1-c0f44e7cc52b
 ```

-Configuration files used by that dnsmasq process are usually in the
+The leases configuration files used by the dnsmasq process are usually in the
-`/var/lib/neutron/dhcp/<network_uuid>/` directory but it can be configured in
+`/var/lib/neutron/dhcp/<network_uuid>/` but it can be placed e.g. in
-Neutron and e.g. when it's deployed with Devstack, the folder is
+`/opt/stack/data/neutron/dhcp/<network_uuid>/` in when Neutron is deployed with
-``/opt/stack/data/neutron/dhcp/<network_uuid>/``.
+Devstack.
-For each port created in Neutron it adds static lease entry in the leases file
+For each port created, there is an entry in the leases file, so virtual machines
-always, so that we can be sure that the virtual machine will get that IP address
-which was really allocated for it by the Neutron.
+can get the IP addresses previously allocated for them by Neutron.

-Now, when VM boots, its operating system sends DHCP request to the network.
-If
+Now, when a VM boots, its operating system send a broadcast DHCP request to the
-You look at the picture above, You can see that plug point to the network on the
+network.
+If You look at the picture above, You can see that the plug point to
-compute node is ``tap`` port in the ``qbr`` bridge.
-So lets check with tcpdump
+the network in the compute node is the `tap` port in the `qbr` bridge.
+So let's
-if the DHCP request is on that port:
+check with tcpdump if the DHCP request is going through that port:

 ```bash
 $ sudo tcpdump -i tap3e399bf2-31 -nle not port 22